-Select the Match case option if you are joining on a text column and want to ensure that the join preserves case sensitivity.
+Select the Match case option if you want to preserve case sensitivity on a text column join.

-Inner Join: An inner join is the typical join operation.
+Inner Join: An inner join is the most common join operation.
 It returns the combined rows only when the values of the key columns match.

 Left Outer Join: A left outer join returns joined rows for all rows from the left table.
-When a row in the left table has no matching rows in the right table, the returned row contains missing values for all columns that come from the right table unless you specify a replacement value for missing values.
+When a row in the left table has no matching rows in the right table, the returned row contains missing values for all columns that come from the right table.
+You can also specify a replacement value for missing values.

 Full Outer Join: A full outer join returns all rows from the left table (table1) and from the right table (table2).

-For each of the rows in the left table that have no matching rows in the right table, the join results include a row containing missing values from the right table.
+For each of the rows in either table that have no matching rows in the other, the result includes a row containing missing values.